samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Weapon (Longbow or Shortbow), Very Rare (Requires Attunement)*

-When you nock an arrow on this bow, it whispers in Elvish, “Swift defeat to my enemies.”
-When you use this weapon to make a ranged attack, you can utter or sign the following command words: “Swift death to you who have wronged me.”
+When you nock an arrow on this bow, it whispers in Elvish, "Swift defeat to my enemies."
+When you use this weapon to make a ranged attack, you can utter or sign the following command words: "Swift death to you who have wronged me."
 The target of your attack becomes your sworn enemy until it dies or until dawn 7 days later.
 You can have only one such sworn enemy at a time.
 When your sworn enemy dies, you can choose a new one after the next dawn.

 When you make a ranged attack roll with this weapon against your sworn enemy, you have Advantage on the roll.
 In addition, your target gains no benefit from [Half Cover](/sources/dnd/free-rules/rules-glossary#Cover) or [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover), and you suffer no Disadvantage due to long range.
 If the attack hits, your sworn enemy takes an extra 3d6 Piercing damage.